 The Michigan State University School of Journalism and the Knight Center for Environmental Journalism awards this scholarship to a high school student with an interest in environmental journalism.
 Applicants should address their interest in environmental journalism in their essay.
 Apply by completing the student scholarship application.

-Only schools or advisers may apply for Button-Olman-Mack-Rau (BOMR) scholarships.
-Up to two full scholarships are available to two schools that are starting new student media programs or have new advisers.
-The BOMR scholarships are in honor of Bob Button, Gloria Olman, Larry Mack and Betsy Pollard Rau, journalism teachers and student media advisers who have been inducted into the Michigan Journalism Hall of Fame.
-To apply, advisers/schools should prepare a typed letter telling about your new journalism program or about yourself as the new adviser and submit it to us with information about your and your school via the BOMR Scholarship application form.
-DEADLINE: MAY 31
+Only schools or advisers may apply for Button-Olman-Mack-Rau (BOMR) Grants.
+MIPA will award grants covering a student’s summer workshop registration fee to up to two schools that are starting new student media programs or have new advisers.
+The BOMR grants are in honor of Bob Button, Gloria Olman, Larry Mack and Betsy Pollard Rau, journalism teachers and student media advisers who have been inducted into the Michigan Journalism Hall of Fame.
+To apply, advisers/schools should prepare a typed letter telling about your new journalism program or about yourself as the new adviser and submit it to us with information about your and your school via the BOMR Grant application form.
+Deadline: June 1